Radar chart: Applications

 Radar charts can be used in life sciences to display the strengths and weakness of drugs and other medications.
 Using the example of two anti-depressants, a researcher can rank variables such as efficacy, side effects, cost, etc. on a scale of one to ten.
 They could then graph the results using a radar chart to see the spread of variables and find how the differ, such as one anti-depressant being cheaper and quicker acting, but not having great relief over time.
 Meanwhile, the other anti-depressant provides stronger relief and holds up better over time but is more expensive.
 Another life science application is in patient analysis.
 Radar charts can be used to graph the variables of life affecting a person's wellness, and then be analyzed to help them.
-A more specific example is in the case of athletes, who's various wellness habits such as sleep, diet, and stress are monitored to make sure they stay in peak physical condition.
+A more specific example is in the case of athletes, whose various wellness habits such as sleep, diet, and stress are monitored to make sure they stay in peak physical condition.
 If any areas would be shown dipping, doctors and trainers could step in to assist the athlete and improve their wellness.